 Cons / This die-cutting machine is pricey and has a steep learning curve.

 Verdict / This is a great die cutter for experienced crafters, but because it has so many capabilities, it can be tricky for novices.

-The Silver Bullet is one of those rare products that lived up to virtually every one of our expectations, which is how it became our Top Ten Reviews Gold Award winner.
+The Silver Bullet is one of those rare products that lived up to virtually every one of our expectations.
 We were skeptical as we read rave reviews from owners regarding its cutting power and accuracy.
 However, this die-cutting machine does more than any other product we reviewed.

 The die cutter comes with Sure Cuts A Lot software and can work with other popular die-cutting applications such as Make The Cut.
 Sure Cuts A Lot is user-friendly and allows you to do the types of things you expect – welding words together, cutting along a specified path, cutting specified layers and much more.
 For more advanced projects, you can import SVG files from Adobe Illustrator, Inkscape and Corel Draw, which allows for a lot more creative freedom.
 Sure Cuts A Lot also comes with a nice selection of patterns to get you started.